Empty space, drag to resize

 Assess the Interactions

-Watch the videos and see which elements children animate in the scientific method.
+See which elements children naturally animate in the scientific method.

 And see which elements they don't animate.